 Solution #10 is recommended as baseline for the normative work for KI 1.3

 Editorial Note: ‘Whether an additional solution is necessary for the case that the data consumer knows the data producer instance in advance is FFS’

+7.1.4 Conclusions on Key Issue #1.4

+This contribution proposes to use Solution #15 (Protection of data sent via MFAF using existing SBA mechanisms) as the normative basis for key issue #1.4 (security protection of data via Messaging Framework.
+The Solution #15 proposes to re-use existing SBA security mechanism and it satisfies the security requirements of key issue #1.4.

+Editor’s Note: Whether the Solution #5, which satisfies the requirements in case that the collected data is requested to be formatted/processed, is recommended is FFS.
+It employs end-to-end protection of the data between the data producer and consumer.

 7.1.5 Conclusions on Key Issue #1.5